Algety/masterCode/README.md

 ## Site Goals
 The goals for this site are:
-- engage more customers and boost sales for the trips to the Moon;
-- build credibility and trust with potential and existing audience;
-- increase brand visibility.

 To achieve the goals, the site should meet the following criteria:
 - Entice potential customers with captivating visuals and engaging descriptions.